 Once you know what you can spend, make a long-term plan and create room in your budget for travel.
-You can do this by transferring your credit card balances onto a single zero-interest card or taking on a personal loan to pay them off at a lower rate.
+You can do this by transferring your credit card balances onto a single zero-interest card (compare credit cards before you do this) or taking on a personal loan to pay them off at a lower rate.

 Set A Travel Budget Goal

 It is prudent to first think about your purpose for traveling and where you want to go.
 Afterward, you can save for your trip by opening a separate bank account and setting up a savings goal.
 While doing this, consider your travel style and the duration of your trip.

 The following techniques can help you save towards achieving your travel budget goals.

 - The 50/30/20 financial guideline: use 50% of income for mandatory expenses, 30% on optional expenses, and 20% on savings.